chilampoon/TCGA-ML/DEA/README.md

 ---
 ### To do:

-1. Redo the single type DEA, adding PCA analysis.
+1. Redo the single type DEA, using single filtered all gene sets. -- done yet to run 1.5 Redo the all gene set DEA using filtered all gene sets --> yet to run
 2. Extract BRCA & HNSC subsets, first spilt into training and validation parts, then to redo the differential expression analysis **on training part**, then to try the machine learning pipeline!